jackweight1-afk/GetResett/replit.md

-# Replit.md - Reset Wellness App
+# Replit.md - GetResett Wellness App

 ## Overview

-Reset is a wellness application that provides science-backed 60-second reset sessions for mental and physical wellbeing.
+GetResett is a wellness application that provides science-backed 60-second reset sessions for mental and physical wellbeing.
 The app includes features for meditation, sleep tracking, stress relief, mindful stretches, and energy boosts.
 Users can track their progress, view insights, and maintain wellness streaks through guided sessions.

 ## User Preferences